kunimitaiyoh/idea-book/type-system/resources.md

 Statically-typed programming is better than dynamically-typed programming language at the point that various errors in your program would be detected by compilers' *type system*.

 However, there is an issue that in case that a program dependents other static resources (e.g. text files, images, etc.), it ended up to get them through files and then it could not benefit by type-system.
-But there are the same problem at dynamically-typed and it is not peculiar issue on statically-typed, it is unfortunate that the type-system could not be applied for various resources.
+Even though there are the same problem at dynamically-typed and it is not peculiar issue of statically-typed, it is unfortunate that the type-system could not be applied for various resources.

+*Android Plugin*, used for building Android projects solves such issue at high level.

 ## References